Drywall Crack Repair Services in St. Albert, AB

 • Apply new drywall tape with fresh compound

-Your joint repair requires proper preparation to prevent recurring failures.
+Joint repair requires proper preparation to prevent recurring failures.
 The crack must be widened slightly to remove all loose material before applying new materials.

 • Wall-to-ceiling connections